 College of Science Awards

 Every spring, the AGCCS and College of Science hold a reception and awards ceremony to honor graduate student excellence in scholarship, service and teaching/mentoring.
 Please contact your department representative below to make nominations.
-The reception for the 2014 College of Science Awards will be held in the Student Union Memorial Center on April 17, 2014.
+The reception for the 2014 College of Science Awards will be held at the Stevie Eller Dance Theatre on April 16, 2014.